anUF0/MVC-Style-Blog/README.md

 # MVC-Style-Blog
 ## Description
 A simple blog with commenting feature
-Hey, this project has been abdonded in itc current state, but I might as well submit it for a few pity marks.
+Hey, this project has been abandoned in itc current state.
+The current major error is to do with processing the  user data into usable structure.
+Accordin to my debug there is some error is the express libray.
+In addion a finalised UI was never implimented

 ## Table of Contents
 - [Installation](#installation)